 Fatherhood requires flexibility.
 Loose muscles relieve pain and offset the imbalances endured from sitting all day.
 They allow you to crawl, carry, and chase your kids when they’re young, and help you hang with them when they’re finally coordinated enough to shoot hoops or slap some golf balls.
 What’s more, simple stretching relaxes your muscles and increases the flow of blood and nutrients to your cartilage and muscles, speeding up recovery from your workouts.
 So yeah, stretching = great.

-Chances are, you at least perform some simple toe-touches, neck rolls, or quad-stretches in the morning.
-But, that’s not nearly enough.
-Especially as our society takes a turn for the sedentary.
-Here, then, are nine stretches all guys should know how to do.
+Chances are, you at least perform some toe-touches, neck rolls, or quad-stretches in the morning.
+But, do you know what a piriformis stretch is?
+How about pigeon pose?
+You should.
+Here, then, are 10 stretches all guys should know how to do.
 They attack every part of your body, from neck to calves, to ensure you’re limbered up.
 Hold each stretch for at least one minute unless otherwise indicated.

 Seated Passive Cervical Retraction (Chin-Tucks)